breck768/StaTech-Industry-Bullshittium-Mode/.github/README.md

 iridium processing (also if main doesnt do anything with it)\

 ## circuit junk:
-silicon doping should be expanded\
-require polyethylene for electronic circuits (this is fucking evil)\
-not currently possible but a non distillery way of getting ethanol or some existing gt route could make it work\

 digital boards require ptfe\
 somehow making the logic gates require power grid (as in you literally have to make them with power grid components on the boards)\